Philosophy of Science

 I am developing a research program to use ideas and methods from topology to formalize notions of similarity amongst models used in science.
 This can be put to use giving precise answers to a surprising variety of questions, such as the nature of intertheoretic reduction and emergence, theory change, lawhood and counterfactual reasoning in science, and the epistemology of modeling and idealization.
 Here, the selection of the relevant notion of similarity in a given context is crucial, as is specificity in just what models one is considering.

 On modeling and idealization, one of my papers on Norton’s Dome—see below—also introduces the idea of a “Minimal Approximation,” and unholy but useful admixture of the sort of minimality for explanations one finds in minimal models, but applied only to properties of models rather models themselves, per John D. Norton’s distinction.
-I’m also co-editing a special issue of Synthese on infinite idealizations in science, forthcoming later in 2018.
+I’ve also co-edited a special issue of Synthese on infinite idealizations in science, the introduction to which you can read here.

 There is a longstanding debate on the senses in which classical mechanics can be understood as a deterministic theory.
 In one paper, I examine a much recently discussed example of the purported failure of determinism in classical mechanics—that of Norton’s Dome—and the range of current objections against it.
 These objections all assume a fixed conception of classical mechanics, but I argue that there are in fact many different conceptions appropriate and useful for different purposes, none of which is intrinsically preferred in analyzing the Dome.
 Instead of also arguing for or against determinism, I stress the wide variety of pragmatic considerations that, in a specific context, may lead one to adopt one conception over another.
 Besides extending these ideas to inertial motion in general relativity, I’ve also showed how certain approximations Norton used do not affect the indeterminism of the example; in fact, the approximation are “minimal” in the sense that they elide details of the properties of the classical mechanical model that don’t matter to the inference drawn therefrom.